How to Enroll

 Registration and Application Process

-- Provide Proof of Residence: You may submit your proof of residence in Jefferson County electronically or take it to a district school or the JCPS registration site.*
+- Provide Proof of Residence: You may submit your proof of residence in Jefferson County electronically.

 - Apply: After your address has been verified, you’ll receive an activation key that will let you access the application for an elementary cluster (required for an elementary school assignment) or for an elementary, middle, or high school magnet school or program.